Stonerea656/jekyll-now/_posts/2017-11-26-First-Post.md

 ---
 layout: post
 title: First post!
-permalink: /_posts/
 ---

 This Github hosted, Jekyll site is, as a project it'self, hopefully the start of
-many projects I'm able to post here
+a range of different projects I'm able to post here

-### Feel free to get in touch
+### Contact or follow me

 Use one of these media below